YvesCoding/vuescrolljs/docs/guide/configuration.md

     speed: 300,
     // scroll animation
     easing: undefined,
-    // Whether there is a padding or not, its size should be
-    // equal to rail/bar's size.
-    padding: true，
     // Sometimes, the nativebar maybe on the left,
     // See https://github.com/YvesCoding/vuescroll/issues/64
     verticalNativeBarPos: 'right'